The Search bar is the main control used to select the Jira projects and issues to be included in your report.

-With the tab labeled Projects / Categories / Boards / Filters selected, you can quickly select the projects, project categories, JIRA Agile boards and saved JIRA filters of interest from a dropdown list.
+With the tab labeled Projects / Categories / Boards / Filters selected, you can quickly select the projects, project categories, Jira Software boards and saved Jira filters of interest from a dropdown list.

 The red asterisk (" * ") next to the search bar indicates that it is a required entry for every report.

 Using the Projects, Categories, Boards and Filters Selector

 Arsenale Dataplane's default search option provides direct, dropdown selection of one or more projects, project categories, Jira Software boards or Jira issue filters.
 The Projects / Categories / Boards / Filters tab over the search box will be highlighted in blue when using this type of search.

 To make a selection, click the text box to open a dropdown list of all Jira projects, project categories, Jira Software boards and Jira issue filters.
 You can also start typing the first few characters of the project/category/board/filter name if you already know it.
 While typing, Dataplane suggests matching options from the dropdown list to match the text being typed.